-93. Two variants of the progression indicator used by the OfS institutional performance measures.

-- highly skilled employment or postgraduate study - highly skilled employment or higher-level study. - 94.
-In both cases, we refer to graduate progression into 'highly skilled employment': this terminology is interchangeable with that of 'professional employment', and with 'professional or managerial job' as used to describe employment outcomes reported on the Discover Uni website. - 95.
+- 95. Two variants of the progression indicator used by the OfS institutional performance measures: - highly skilled employment or postgraduate study - highly skilled employment or higher-level study. - 96.
+In both cases, we refer to graduate progression into 'highly skilled employment': this terminology is interchangeable with that of 'professional employment', and with 'professional or managerial job' as used to describe employment outcomes reported on the Discover Uni website. - 97.
 The difference between these variants, as their names suggest, lies in the nature of the further study that would count positively towards the indicator.
-The progression of students studying at 'other undergraduate' level (level 4 or 5 of the Framework for Higher Education Qualifications) to a level 6 qualification (for example a top-up from a foundation degree to a Bachelors award) will not be counted positively in the highly skilled employment or postgraduate study indicator as the level 6 qualification is not postgraduate study.
-Such progression would be counted positively in the highly skilled employment or higher-level study indicator as the level 6 qualification is higher than that which the student recently obtained. - 96.
-Paragraphs 97 to 108 provide a further description of these indicators, which are currently based on the DLHE survey18.
-The description applies equally to full-time and part-time qualifying cohorts. - 97.
+The progression of students studying at 'other undergraduate' level (Level 4 or 5 of the Framework for Higher Education Qualifications) to a Level 6 qualification (for example a top-up from a foundation degree to a Bachelors award) will not be counted positively in the highly skilled employment or postgraduate study indicator as the Level 6 qualification is not postgraduate study.
+Such progression would be counted positively in the highly skilled employment or higher-level study indicator as the Level 6 qualification is higher than that which the student recently obtained. - 98.
+Paragraphs 99 to 110 provide a further description of these indicators, which are currently based on the DLHE survey.
+The description applies equally to full-time and part-time qualifying cohorts. - 99.
 The indicators express the number of UK-domiciled leavers who say they are studying at postgraduate or a higher level (depending on the variant being used) or are in highly skilled employment (or both) as a percentage of all those who are working, studying or seeking work approximately six months after leaving.
-All other categories are excluded from the denominator for these indicators. - 98.
+All other categories are excluded from the denominator for these indicators. - 100.
 Leavers are asked to indicate their current activity, selecting from eight categories.
 They are then asked to indicate the most important activity.
-Annex B (adapted from HESA19) identifies the responses that are included in the progression indicator. - 99.
+Annex B (adapted from HESA) identifies the responses that are included in the progression indicator. - 101.
 Those who indicate they are in employment are asked to provide further detail about that employment, including a job title.
-That job title is mapped to the DLHE Standard Occupational Classification (SOC) mapping protocol (SOC2010)20.
-For this indicator, jobs that are coded in SOC major groups 1 to 3 are counted as highly skilled. - 100.
-Those who indicate they are in further study are asked to provide further detail about the type of qualification they are aiming for (and the name of the course on which they were registered).
-The information on the type of qualification is used to determine whether the further study was at postgraduate level, or at a higher level than the qualification that they had recently obtained, depending on the indicator variant that is being used.
+That job title is mapped to the DLHE Standard Occupational Classification (SOC) mapping protocol (SOC2010).
+For this indicator, jobs that are coded in SOC major groups 1 to 3 are counted as highly skilled.